JoseJuan98/transformer-attention-with-hdc-binding/docs/SETUP.md

 ## Pre-commit Hooks (Optional, but Recommended)

 If you installed the development dependencies, the pre-commit hooks should be installed.
+It's recommended to run these hooks before committing changes to ensure code quality.

 To check that they are installed correctly, run:

 ```bash